-Vienna Insurance Group is an international insurance group headquartered in the Austrian capital.
-After the fall of the Iron Curtain in 1989, the Group expanded rapidly from a purely Austrian business into an international group.
-Vienna Insurance Group is synonymous with stability and expertise in providing financial protection against risks.
-Experience coupled with a focus on our core competence of providing insurance coverage, forms a solid and secure basis for the Group's 22 million-plus customers.
+The Vienna Insurance Group is an international insurance group headquartered in the Austrian capital.
+After the fall of the Iron Curtain in 1989, VIG expanded rapidly from a purely Austrian business into an international group.
+VIG is synonymous with stability and expertise in providing financial protection against risks.
+The Group's origins date back to 1824.
+Almost two centuries of experience, coupled with a focus on our core competence of providing insurance coverage, forms a solid and secure basis for the Group's 20 million-plus customers.